General Submission Guidelines

 - If you submit multiple articles, you must use the same pseudonym for all articles.

 Submit your written work in Microsoft Word, Text, or RTF file.
 Prose submissions should be at least 500 words, but no more than 1250 words.
-Simultaneous submissions are fine; let us know if an article has been published before or if one published at Fidelia’s Sisters is printed elsewhere (including a personal blog).
+Simultaneous submissions are fine; let us know if an article has been published before or if one published at Fidelia’s is printed elsewhere (including a personal blog).
 Allow up to two months for a response to your submission.
-At this time there is no monetary compensation for publication.
+We offer $25 per published article.

 The Jesus Review